Nonte Phonte: Recurring themes

+Adaptations

 Television

 The stories of Nonte Fonter Nanan Kirtee were adapted in an original television series.
 The episodes of which initially aired on Tara TV and then in CTVN.
 Out of a hoard of fresh faces, Kanchan Mullick's portrayal of Keltuda was admired and lauded.
 The series however discontinued due to poor production values and low TRPs & children like Tom and Jerry on that time.

 Later the stories were adapted in an animated television series named Nonte Fonter Nanan Kirtee by SSOFTOONS.
-The episodes were aired on Akash Bangla since 2006 and it became a huge success, both critically and commercially.
+The episodes were aired on Akash Bangla since 2006 and it became a success, both critically and commercially.